 The other big question for this upcoming generation is whether Samsung’s fourth generation custom CPU design is more powerful and as power efficient as the Arm Cortex-A76, which forms the basis of the Kirin 980 and is tweaked in the Snapdragon 855.
 The third generation M3 core wasn’t as good as Qualcomm’s tweaked Cortex-A75 inside the Snapdragon 845 in both regards, and Samsung’s own 20 percent performance boost and 40 percent efficiency projections might not be quite enough to level the playing field.

-Meanwhile, we’ve already seen the Kirin 980 excels at both single and multi-core CPU performance, firmly trouncing current generation products.
+Meanwhile, we’ve already seen the Kirin 980 excels at both single and multi-core CPU performance, firmly trouncing last generation products.
 There are some major design differences with the Snapdragon 855, but the potential of the Cortex-A76 certainly looks impressive.
-Overall, I’m expecting the Snapdragon 855’s design to have a slightly higher peak single thread performance, but multitasking and general application performance is much harder to call.

 Gaming hits another gear